Skip to main content

 • What keeps them up at night about this process?

-Rate uncertainty on a 1–5 scale:
+Rate uncertainty on a 1 to 5 scale:

 1. Highly confident, rarely surprised